sake92/writing-an-interpreter/README.md

 # writing-an-interpreter

-Writing a simple interpreter in ANTLR4 and Fastparse
+How to write a simple interpreter in ANTLR4 and by hand.